Fania/todos/readme.md

 - [x] Deleting a todo
 - [x] Editing a todo
 - [ ] Reordering the list
+- [ ] set date to today on saving new to-do
 - [ ] Making it look better